digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 choices.

-This means that template definitions that exist in the same package as interfaces and exception definitions will not be upgradeable.
-To avoid this issue, move interface and exception definitions out into a separate package in your model, such that subsequent versions of your package with templates all depend on the same version of the package with interfaces/exceptions.
+This means that template definitions that exist in the same package as interfaces and exception definitions are not upgradeable.
+To avoid this issue, move interface and exception definitions into a separate package such that subsequent versions of your template package all depend on the same version of the package with interfaces/exceptions.

 For example, a single package ``main`` defined as follows would not be able to upgrade, leaving the template ``T`` non-upgradeable.